-We track the progress of our growers who have integrated pest management (IPM) that meets our minimum expectations.
+How the procedures selected manage the risks of potential impacts: We track the progress of our growers who have integrated pest management (IPM) that meets our minimum expectations.
 PepsiCo is in the process of engaging with our agriculture teams and growers to support the growers and implementing IPM improvement programs, including training on what constitutes an acceptable IPM that is appropriate for the size/capability of the grower and also to build the business case to adopt IPM.

-Our goal is 100% compliance with our SFP, and we plan to leverage third-party verification to ensure that growers are using the right practices, including IPM.
+How success is measured and evaluated: Our goal is 100% compliance with our SFP, and we plan to leverage third-party verification to ensure that growers are using the right practices, including IPM.
 The impact of IPM on pesticide application will vary according to a complex set of factors, including crop type, region and climate but, in principle IPM supports the reduction in the amount of pesticides used.